 Imagined pressure doesn't mean that you don't really have deadlines and clients (internal and external) that make unrealistic demands on your time.
 Imagined pressure means that you impose on yourself things that aren't necessary to get the job done.
 Sometimes, the pressure actually goes away if you push back a little.

 If you've experienced a manager who was always frantic and constantly putting out fires, you know the effect this behavior has on employees.
 Everyone was stressed out, all of the time.
 But most of her pressure was imagined.
 She had the idea that she had to deliver right now for everything.

 The reality was that the clients didn't need what she was demanding of her staff.
 One Friday, she came to her reporting staff at 4:30 and said that the Senior VP of HR needed this project as soon as possible.
 She estimated that the project would take about 4 hours of solid work, so everyone would have to work late.

 Fortunately for her staff, the project description was missing a key piece of information, so they had to call the Senior VP's office and ask about that detail.
 While on the phone with her admin, the staff member said, “When does she need this?”
 The response was, “Oh, she's presenting the information on Wednesday, so if I could have it by midday Tuesday, that would be great.”

-It was imagined stress and pressure that the boss had placed on her staff and that her staff, in turn, was placing on their staff.
+It was imagined stress and pressure that the boss had placed on their staff and that their staff, in their turn, was placing on staff.
 They don't know why the boss made up an earlier deadline, as her staff had never missed deadlines, but they also don't know about the reliability of the other players on her team.

 Setting expectations is actually easy if you remember to do it.
 Often you keep things in your head and assume the other person will automatically know what you need.
 So, instead of saying, “Can you finish up this report by the end of the day?” say, “Can you gather the sales data, put it into the same format as the Anderson report you did last week and ask Karen to proofread it for you?'